Core Values that Tennis Teaches

 The coach needs to have character as one of the pillars of his teaching philosophy.

 Studies show that sports participation does NOT in and of itself teach character.
-In fact, studies show that the more time and energy athletes put in to becoming elite, that more likely they may be in justify cheating.
+In fact, studies show that the more time and energy athletes put into becoming elite, the more likely they may be to justify cheating.

-Just looking at the professional world of sports and you can see many examples of this happening from using illegal performance enhancing drugs as an obvious example.
+Just looking at the professional world of sports, you can see many examples of this happening, from using illegal performance-enhancing drugs as an obvious example.

-Today we have a multitude of players that feel like they are failures because they don’t win as often as they think they should.
-A big reason is that players have been taught by peers, parents, and coaches, that winning is the ultimate goal.
+Today, we have a multitude of players who feel like they are failures because they don’t win as often as they think they should.
+A big reason is that players have been taught by peers, parents, and coaches that winning is the ultimate goal.

-Instead, we need to realize that tennis is a nearly perfect vehicle to teach players the many life lessons that are so important for all champions to learn.
+Instead, we need to recognize that tennis is a nearly perfect vehicle for teaching players the many life lessons that are so important for all champions.

 Below is a list of these core values that tennis COULD teach, if the coach is intentional: